Skip to content

 Mara Thacker

-Associate Professor, South Asian Studies & Global Popular Culture Librarian
+Associate Professor of South Asian Studies & Global Popular Culture Librarian at the University of Illinois Urbana Champaign

 Mara Thacker is the South Asian Studies & Global Popular Culture Librarian at the University of Illinois Urbana-Champaign.
 As an Associate Professor, she has cultivated a research agenda on trends in area studies librarianship, focusing on distinctive collections, especially international comics, and public engagement.
 Mara’s work to build and market one of the largest collections of South Asian comics in a North American research library contributed to her receiving the Library Journal’s Movers & Shakers award in 2017.
 Mara is also one of the founders and editors-in-chief of the Journal of Library Outreach and Engagement.
 Mara serves as President of the Comics Studies Society’s Research Librarian Cohort.

-Last Updated: 1/22/25
+Last Updated: 2/10/25